ABA’s head coach shares his outlook for the travel business

 I think there’s a recognition that with the group side of the business, if you’re going to be in it, you’ve got to be in it all the time.
 You can’t come and go and hope to do well during the downtime.

-That’s a good message for the industry.
-What areas of your membership are doing better than others?
+What areas of ABA’s membership are doing better than others?

 Our membership is still very strong, and there are different reasons for that.
 One is we’re spending a lot more time on the phone, visiting members, visiting other events and shows that are going on.
 Our membership staff is out just about every week at some event and making sure that when people are there they know who the American Bus Association is, or if they already know, we’re thanking them for being members.

-What’s the burning issue right now with your members?
+What’s the burning issue right now with bus companies?

 One element popped recently has been the National Park Service and their desire to put these unreasonably high fees on visitors coming into the parks.
 For individual visitors the numbers go up for a busload of people coming into the park.
 It goes from $300 to $1,200 in some cases in some parks and during peak periods.